-A vibrant Latin American dish, this refreshing and flavorful ceviche recipe combines marinated shrimp with zesty citrus juices, colorful vegetables and fresh herbs for an easy starter that captures the essence of summer!
-It’s the perfect balance of tanginess, tenderness, and texture, making it the best elegant appetizer or light meal for seafood lovers.
+Refreshing and flavorful ceviche recipe combines marinated shrimp with zesty citrus juices, colorful vegetables and fresh herbs for an easy, vibrant appetizer that captures the essence of summer!
+It’s the perfect balance of tanginess, tenderness, and texture!

-There is no need to to even turn on the stove with this shrimp recipe!
+This vibrant Latin American shrimp recipe doesn’t even require the stove or oven!
 Fresh shrimp are ‘cooked’ in lemon and lime juices along with red onions, tomatoes, cilantro, and diced jalapenos.
 It’s then topped off with some fresh cucumber and avocado for a cool and creamy finish!

 What is Ceviche?